youngjuncho729/GlobalInternetUsage/README.md

 # GlobalInternetUsage
- Analysis of Global Internet Usage
+Analysis of Global Internet Usage using the data sets from the CIA world fact book to compare each country